 Qualsafe Awards is committed to equality when designing the assessments for this qualification.
-Centres can make sure they do not unfairly exclude the assessment needs of a particular Learner by following the QA Access to Assessment Policy to determine whether it is appropriate to:
+Centres can make sure they do not unfairly exclude the assessment needs of a particular Learner by following the QA Access to Assessment Policy to determine whether it is appropriate to make a:

-- Make a Reasonable adjustment or - · Request Special Consideration for the Learner
+- · Reasonable adjustment or - Special consideration

 When using the QA e-Assessment platform, Centres can apply additional time to a multiple-choice assessment for specific Learners who require a reasonable adjustment.

-When a reasonable adjustment needs to be made, Centres should check the QA Access to Assessment Policy to see if the adjustment required needs prior approval or if the Reasonable Adjustment Form can be submitted retrospectively.
-If the adjustment requires prior approval, then Centres must complete a Reasonable Adjustment Form and send it to QA with any relevant supporting evidence at least five working days in advance of course delivery for review and approval.
+When a reasonable adjustment is made or requested, e.g. written or theory assessment delivered verbally, Centres must complete a Reasonable Adjustment Form and send it to QA with any relevant supporting evidence.
 Centres should retain a copy of this form for their own records.

-Learners may be eligible for special consideration if their performance through the assessment process has been affected by some temporary illness, injury or adverse set of circumstances.
-A Special Consideration Request Form should be completed and sent to QA within five working days of Learner assessment taking place, along with any supporting evidence (where available), for consideration and approval.
+Learners may be eligible for special consideration if they have been affected by adverse circumstances beyond their control.
+A Special Consideration Request Form should be completed and sent to QA for consideration along with supporting evidence prior to implementation.
 Centres should retain a copy of this form for their own records.